whage/thesis/thesis.md

 ...

-## Structure, methods of analysis
+## Structure, method of analysis
 For each language I'll try to highlight one or two key type systems features and examine how those affect writing programs in the language.

 ...